Dre Campbell Farm

 1. Use Row Covers

 Row covers have many uses in the garden, one of which is to control all kinds of pests.
-However, it is best to use it at the beginning of your planting season before the pests arrive.
+However, it is best to use them at the beginning of your planting season before the pests arrive.

 A downside may be that it prevents beneficial bugs from reaching your plants.